rfloarea/weather-app/README.md

 @1:49pm

 I think I'm going to leave it there for now.
 It does what I want it to do.
 I'll create something more involved using React.
 This was a good practice round :P

+---

+Wednesday, July 3rd 2024 @6:46pm

+Coming back to this project is a trip.
+I like having it under my belt.
+It's a good feeling to having something you've done to look back on and re-learn from.

+I did some minor updates to the text.
+I would like to build the UI out a bit at some point.
+But keep everything vanilla.